Serph91P/StreamVault/docs/artwork_directory_separation.md

 Previously, artwork files (banner.jpg, poster.jpg, fanart.jpg, etc.) and metadata files (tvshow.nfo, season.nfo) were created in the `/recordings` directory alongside streamer folders.
 This caused issues with media servers like Emby and Plex, which would interpret these files as additional "series" or media content.

+**Additional Challenge**: NFO files need to reference artwork images, but if artwork is stored separately from recordings, media servers might not be able to access the images.

 ## Solution

-The solution separates artwork and metadata files from the recordings directory by:
+The solution separates artwork and metadata files from the recordings directory while ensuring media servers can still access the artwork:

-1. **Dedicated Artwork Directory**: Created `/app/artwork` for all artwork and metadata files
+1. **Dedicated Artwork Directory**: Created `/recordings/.artwork` for all artwork and metadata files
-2. **Docker Volume Mount**: Added a new volume mount in docker-compose.yml
+2. **Docker Volume Mount**: Mounted `./artwork:/recordings/.artwork` (accessible within recordings mount)
 3. **Artwork Service**: New service to manage artwork and metadata separately
-4. **Updated References**: All NFO files now reference the separated artwork directory
+4. **Relative Path References**: NFO files use relative paths to access artwork (e.g., `../.artwork/streamer/poster.jpg`)
+5. **Media Server Compatibility**: Both recordings and artwork are accessible through the same volume mount

 ## Directory Structure